ViktorGakis/WebApps/TimeSeries Analysis/readme.md

 -   The technical indicators will be calculated using the TA-Lib library.

 -   The dashboard will be created using the Plotly library.

+When working with time series prediction, it is important to choose models that can handle time-dependent patterns in the data.
+Here's a list of compatible models that can be used for time series prediction, along with some additional models specifically designed for time series forecasting: